jminnier/simulation_notes/README.md

 # Statistical Simulation

-This is to provide some references on simulation in statistical modeling and methods research.
+This is a collection of references on simulation in statistical modeling and methods research, with practical examples for coding in R (and occasionally other statistical programming languages).

 # Books & Educational Materials